devtanc/daterange/README.md

 ### Calendar Ranges

-This function is for generating ranges that conform to calendar units like days, weeks, months, quarters, or years.
+This function is for generating ranges in the past that conform to calendar units like days, weeks, months, quarters, or years.
+This library does not currently handle ranges in the future.
 The return object is in the form of:

 ```js
 {